-When your computer, TV, DVD player, or other electronic equipment becomes old or obsolete, you can recycle it rather than throwing it out.
-Some of these electronics can leach lead, mercury, and other hazardous materials into the environment.
-If you can't sell it or give the item away, instead of throwing it in the trash, there are a few ways to recycle these electronics.
-You take the equipment to a waste collection event or freecycle it.
+When your computer, TV, DVD player, or other electronic equipment becomes too old or obsolete to sell or give away, you should recycle rather than throwing it away.
+Some electronics can leach lead, mercury, and other hazardous materials into the environment.
+If you're a resident of Nassau County, Long Island, New York, you'll want to do all you can to preserve the natural beauty of your area.
+Here are several ways to recycle in Nassau County, ranging from taking electronics to a waste collection event to using Freecycle.

 Not all electronic devices are considered recyclable electronic waste in New York State.
 If an item is considered acceptable electronic waste, different towns in Long Island host "e-cycling events" where you can drop off these items.

-The items that you can recycle include televisions, computer monitors, computer devices, keyboards, fax machines, scanners, printers, VCRs, DVRs, digital converter boxes, cable boxes, and video game consoles.
+Recyclable items include televisions, computer monitors, computer devices, keyboards, fax machines, scanners, printers, VCR's, DVR's, digital converter boxes, cable boxes, and video game consoles.
 These items need to be less than 100 pounds.

-The items not considered recyclable include cameras, video cameras, radios, big household appliances like washer, dryer, dishwasher, refrigerator, ovens, microwaves, telephone, calculators, GPS devices, cash registers, or medical equipment.
+Items not considered recyclable include cameras, video cameras, radios, big household appliances like washers, dryers, dishwashers, refrigerators, ovens, microwaves, telephones, calculators, GPS devices, cash registers, and medical equipment.
 If you can't sell it or get rid of it, you must leave these items to be picked up as part of regular garbage pickup.
-Make sure you check with your town if you need to notify the sanitation department in advance of leaving the item out for collection.
+Make sure to check with your town to see if it's necessary to notify the sanitation department in advance of leaving the items out for collection.

 Nassau County Programs

-You can recycle unwanted computer and electronic equipment, keeping harmful toxins out of the waste stream, by dropping off e-waste at the Homeowner Disposal Area in Merrick.
-Additionally, Hempstead Sanitation Department customers may arrange for a special pickup of e-waste at their residence.
+Alternatively, you can recycle unwanted computer and electronic equipment, keeping harmful toxins out of the waste stream, by dropping off e-waste at the Homeowner Disposal Area in Merrick.
+Hempstead Sanitation Department customers can also arrange for a special pickup of e-waste at their residence.
 You can contact the Sanitation Department for more detailed information.

-The town of Oyster Bay hosts S.T.O.P. events and an electronic waste collection programs at that event.
+The town of Oyster Bay hosts S.T.O.P. events and electronic waste collection programs at those events.
 According to the town, residents should dispose of their approved electronic waste at those collection events.